Trinity River Alligator Gar Fishing | Garzilla Guide Service

 The Water

-Why the Trinity is the #1 Gar River in the World
+Why the Trinity is the #1 gar river on earth

-The Trinity is a slow-moving, muddy, low-oxygen river running through east Texas — and that's exactly what alligator gar evolved to thrive in.
-While other freshwater predators struggle in low-oxygen water, alligator gar breathe air directly from the surface using a specialized swim bladder.
-The murky water, abundant baitfish, deep holes, and warm summer temperatures make the Trinity the perfect predator environment.
+The Trinity is slow, muddy, and low on oxygen as it winds through East Texas — and that is exactly what alligator gar evolved to own.
+While other predators struggle in that water, gar gulp air straight from the surface through a specialized swim bladder.
+Murky current, stacked baitfish, deep holes, and warm summers make this the perfect monster habitat.

-D Magazine's 2024 feature on alligator gar fishing near Dallas confirmed it: the Trinity River corridor between Dallas and Houston has produced more IGFA World Records for the species than any other water body on earth.
-Our team holds 41 of those records.
+D Magazine's 2024 feature on gar fishing near Dallas put it plainly: the Trinity corridor between Dallas and Houston has produced more IGFA World Records for the species than any water body on earth.
+Our team holds 41 of them.

-This is not a river where you hope to catch a trophy.
-This is a river where 100-pound fish are routine, 150-pound fish are landed weekly during peak season, and 200+ pound river monsters surface every year.
+This is not a river where you hope for a trophy.
+It's a river where 100-pound fish are routine, 150-pounders come weekly in peak season, and 200+ pound river monsters surface every year.

 Where We Fish

-The Trinity is too big and too varied to be fished by one guide from one launch.
-Our seven-boat fleet and seven Texas-licensed guides cover the entire productive corridor — from Dallas to Houston.
+The Trinity is too big to be fished by one guide from one ramp.
+Our seven-boat fleet and seven Texas-licensed guides cover the whole productive corridor, Dallas to Houston.

 Upper Trinity